 • Please call Member Services for additional information about how to ask us to pay you back and deadlines for making your request.
+(Phone numbers for Member Services are printed on the back cover of this booklet.)

 4. When you use an out-of-network pharmacy to get a prescription filled